SUPERSEDES: GIM 14 (November 2010)

-The purpose of this memorandum is to communicate the minimum standards whereby a Principal Investigator (PI) may appropriately delegate the authority to acquire goods and/or services with sponsored project funds.
+The purpose of this memorandum is to communicate the minimum standards whereby a named Principal Investigator (PI), or named Principle Investigators (PIs) for projects with multiple PIs, may appropriately delegate the authority to acquire goods and/or services with sponsored project funds.

 NOTE: This policy does not apply to delegation of authority for approving personnel and payroll related items other than salary cost transfers (RST or OSET).
 Please contact the Payroll Department for further information.